Frequently Asked Questions

 Q: How is the money spent?

-A: The contributions from readers alone pay for the equivalent of all author and artist fees, and for editing, designing, and preparing the contents of each issue for publication.
-Revenues from all sources pay for writing, editing, designing, printing, and mailing a quarter-million magazines six times a year.
+A: The contributions from readers pay for author and artist fees, and for editing, designing, and preparing the contents of each issue for publication in print and online.

 Q: What is editorial independence?
 What is Harvard Magazine’s relationship with Harvard University?

 A: The magazine was founded independently by alumni more than a century ago, and is published today by a separately incorporated nonprofit affiliate of Harvard University.
-We have excellent access to University news and news sources, but are written, edited, and produced—like any independent news medium—with reader’ interests foremost in mind.
-That is to say, the magazine is not published with the aim of promoting financial donations to the University, as development and other University publications properly are.
+We have excellent access to University news and news sources, but are written, edited, and produced—like any independent news medium—with reader’s interests foremost in mind.

 Q: Why does Harvard Magazine need money if Harvard University is so wealthy?